top of page

 4/4 7/8 3/4 1/2 1/4 1/8

 That's me, Barb Wood.
 Double bass was my portal to the fiddle world.
-I am the bass player in the bands Acoustic Turnpike

 My Prep School

-What's in my complete outfits:
+What's in my complete outfits 1/4 size and up:

 1. Under $100.
 Instrument, bow, rosin, shoulder rest, 4 fine tuners